 Start with an Introduction

 The most common way to contact an up-and-comer is through a simple introductory email.
-You don’t want your email sent straight to the spam folder, so start with catchy subject line that grabs your target’s attention.
+You don’t want your email sent straight to the spam folder, so start with a catchy subject line that grabs your target’s attention.
 A great example is something like “Hey – great post about natural face masks!”.

 Complimenting their work and mentioning how they provide value is a good strategy when appealing to less experienced bloggers and newer websites.
 Make sure you keep the tone personal and friendly so they know it’s not just another cookie cutter pitch, and keep the content simple and to the point.
 Let them know you’re looking to start a relationship with them that will be mutually beneficial for both parties, but try to avoid being pushy.